 We’ve all heard of the term “Sugar Daddy”, right?
-The term given to rich, older men who open up their wallets to provide for often younger, pretty women that would be off limits to them in the world of “normal” dating (if that even exists nowadays).
+The term given to rich, older men who open up their wallets to provide for often younger, pretty women that would be off-limits to them in the world of “normal” dating (if that even exists nowadays).

 Yet one term you may not be so familiar with is the term “Sugar Babies” – the girls on the receiving end of such “generosity”.
 And one thing that you probably didn’t know is that in a few clicks, you can become one of them with the help of website SeekingArrangement.com.

-SeekingArrangement.com claim to “offer over 18-s a chance to find discreet, mutually-beneficial relationships connecting “daddies” with “sugar babies who can experience a little luxury” – essentially a glorified escort site, adhering to rich, older men who want to feel like a bit more of a samaritan and “help” these girls out instead of just hiring escorts to fulfil their companionable and sexual needs.
+SeekingArrangement.com claim to “offer over 18-s a chance to find discreet, mutually-beneficial relationships connecting “daddies” with “sugar babies who can experience a little luxury” – essentially a glorified escort site, adhering to rich, older men who want to feel like a bit more of a Samaritan and “help” these girls out instead of just hiring escorts to fulfil their companionable and sexual needs.

 This site lures young and naive girls in with the promise of no university debt and a monthly “allowance”.
 What’s even worse, is that they claim to have had more than 250,000 UK students registered as sugar babies.
-This comes at no surprise to me, considering they actively market themselves to students – just look at this page of their US site.
+This comes as no surprise to me, considering they actively market themselves to students – just look at this page of their US site.

 Maybe it’s the fact that I too have just graduated from university that this really hammered home with me.
-I, like many other young women my age understand the burden of university debt and spiraling costs of living.
+I, like many other young women my age, understand the burden of university debt and spiraling costs of living.
 Bursaries are being scrapped left right and centre, and working poorly paid jobs alongside university work is now the norm for many as a means to survive.
 It’s a very tough time for young people – yet sites like this are not the answer.

 I know that arrangements like this will always exist in some form or another.
 But what I really struggle to believe is that here we are, in this day and age, with websites like this openly exploiting young women under the guise of “dating” and “companionship” – let alone marketing themselves TO STUDENTS in such a sexist, misogynistic way, as to use terms such as “sugar daddies” and “sugar babies” – I recoil at the mere terms.